Homestead narrowly beats Carroll for boys sectional swim title

 ”We have a huge group of underclassmen, and the experience of sectionals is very different for those kids, as compared to the older kids,” Knoblauch said.
 “And they did a great job on Thursday, leading into today.”

-Homestead sophomore Thomas Davis won the 1-meter diving competition with 419.75 points, and his fellow Spartan sophomore Liam Clapper finished fourth with 280.10 points to claim the final ticket to the Fishers Diving Regional on Tuesday.
-Adam Carr of Carroll was second with 409.90 points and Aurie Laisure of Bishop Luers was third with 306.75.
+Homestead sophomore Thomas Davis won the 1-meter diving competition with 419.75 points, and fellow Spartans sophomore Liam Clapper was fourth with 280.10 to claim the final ticket to the Fishers Diving Regional on Tuesday.
+Adam Carr of Carroll was second with 409.90, and Aurie Laisure of Bishop Luers was third with 306.75.

 ”We were very strong in the diving, and that’s a very important component of Homestead swimming and diving and has been going back to the 2000s,” Knoblauch said.
 “Jill (Eakright) does a great job with the divers, preparing them to dive well, and that really helped put us over the top today.”